 Students will be housed in centrally located hotels in Rio and São Paulo.

 Confirmed participants will be given a suggested itinerary to book.
 Please do not make travel arrangements to and from Brazil until you receive instructions to do so.
 You need a passport to travel.
 If you do not have one or need to renew an old one, do not delay in doing so!

 Participants must be in good academic standing, with a basic understanding of dance and movement skills or a willingness to learn.
 Undergraduate and graduate students are encouraged to apply.
 A declared major, minor or strong interest in any of the following areas is suggested: Dance, Music, Theater Arts, Performing Arts, Sociology, Anthropology, African American Studies, Latin American Studies or Spanish and Portuguese.

 The program cost for winter 2014-15 is estimated to be around $4000.
+The exact program fee will be available in early summer 2014.
 The fee included tuition and fees, housing, private ground transportation, the cost of cultural activities & excursions, and health insurance.

 Airfare, meals, visa and personal expenses are not included in the program fee.

 You can find the application for this program on our website by clicking here.

 We will announce mandatory visa meeting times after the program deadline